 6. 25 percent of respondents said the ability to help solve business objectives was the most important quality in a sales representative, even ahead of technology expertise.

-Meeting customers’ rising expectations requires a multipronged effort that includes the following.
+Meeting clients’ rising expectations requires a multipronged effort that includes the following.

 7. Aligning sales and marketing.

 8. Creating analytics-driven processes that inform sales teams

 Such technology platforms and tools can analyze client interactions to identify high-quality prospects, suggest next-best actions, and provide insights that enable them to deepen client relationships.